RootKit-Org/AI-Aimbot/customScripts/Villageslayer/readme.md

 switched aimkey to RMB

-added scrollock as a togle key
+added scrollock as a toggle key